ShawnIT-J/resource-groups-and-vms/README.md

 <h3>Step 4: Create a Virtual Machine</h3>

 - Go to the search bar and search "virtual machine"
-- Select Create, then select Azure Virtual Machine
+- Select "Create", then select "Azure Virtual Machine"
 - You will need to select the same resource group, the same region, and create a name for the virtual machine
     - For thise example, we will name the virtual machine "vm1"